influxdata/docs-v2/content/v2.0/influxdb-templates/create.md

 ```

 #### Export resources filtered by labelName or resourceKind
-The `influx pkg export all` command has an optional `--filter` flag that filters
+The `influx pkg export all` command has an optional `--filter` flag that exports
-only exports resources that match a specified `labelName` or `resourceKind`.
+only resources that match specified label names or resource kinds.
 Provide multiple filters for both `labelName` and `resourceKind`

 ###### Export only dashboards and buckets with specific labels